Inspire - Corporate Headquarters

 History

-First Inspire operations begin as motivational societies and self-improvement clubs.
+First Inspire operations: motivational societies, self-improvement clubs, simple goal-tracking tools.
 The desire to become better is monetized for the first time.

-Achievement becomes gamified.
+Net worth comparison, aspirational content engines, gamified achievement systems.
 Badges, levels, progress bars—the psychology of games applied to life itself.
-Aspiration becomes addiction.

 The Cascade